ctapiahijo/HealthAndFitnessTracker/README.md

 # HealthAndFitnessTracker

 Fitness Tracker Console App

 Overview
-The Fitness Tracker Console App is a robust health management system designed to help users monitor and maintain their fitness journey.
+The Fitness Tracker Console App is a health management system designed to help users monitor and maintain their fitness journey.
 The application allows users to log and track their workouts, food consumption, and body measurements.
 With a user-friendly console interface, individuals can easily input and manage their health-related data, enabling them to make informed decisions about their fitness and nutrition.